 How to Make Perfect Latkes your bubbie would love!
 Tips and tricks to make classic crisp latkes, plus a spiced cardamom applesauce to go with them.
 These easy potato pancakes are a winter tradition.

 Now that I’ve learned how to make the perfect latkes I can’t stop!

-I should be making them all year long!
-They’re so much better than hashbrowns, and who wouldn’t love a little stack of super crunchy latkes with their dinner?
+Since I discovered the secret to light and crispy potato fritters I make them all year long.
+They’re so much better than hash browns, and who wouldn’t love a little stack of super crunchy latkes with their dinner?
 One thing I love to do every year is come up with a creative new topping for my latkes.
 This year I made a cardamom applesauce that was uber simple but really lovely.
-I always serve them with sour cream, that’s non-negotiable.
+Of course I always serve them with sour cream, that’s non-negotiable.

 What are latkes and why are they eaten at Hanukkah?

 Latkes are delicious fried potato pancakes, or fritters, made from shredded potatoes and onions.
 Egg and a little matzoh meal (or bread crumbs) help to keep the mixture together as they’re fried in cast iron skillets or griddles on the stovetop.
 Latkes have been around a long time as cheap peasant food in Eastern European countries.

 Latkes are also part of the traditional Hanukkah celebration.
 Because they’re fried in oil, they symbolize the miracle of the oil that burned for 8 nights in the holy temple.

 The best potatoes to use for latkes ~